 One of the very unique advantages that we offer here is that we work with all of the above.
-We have developed relationships with all of the significant lenders for the past two decades.
+We have developed relationships with many lenders over the past two decades.
 We already know who has each of the programs and solutions and the best rates for each.
-It would be a good idea to discuss your options with us in addition to a local small lender or a broker.
+It would be a good idea to discuss your options with us in addition to a local small lender or a bank.

 Is it better to get a mortgage from your bank?

 It is good to check in with your local bank when you are looking for a mortgage.
 However, if you do not check with other lenders, you are likely going to miss out on a mortgage program or a rate that is right for you.